fleetdm/fleet/docs/Configuration/configuration-files/README.md

     - hostname2
     - hostname3
 ```
-Other keys such as `platform` can be used in labels
+Other keys such as `platform` can be used in labels.

 ```yaml
 id: 27